amydegenaro/parkitech/README.md

 Parkitech was originally built as a 4-day hackathon project for my Grace Hopper program.
 It was built using Node, Express, PostgreSQL, Sequelize, React, Redux, and Mapbox.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Set-Up

+Parkitech runs in a Node environment and requires two PostgreSQL databases: one named "parkitech" and another for testing named "parkitech-testing."

+Fork and clone this repository and follow the installation instructions below.

-## Installation
+### Installation

-Fork and clone this repository, install dependencies with `npm install`, and then `npm run start-dev` to start a local development environment.
+Install dependencies with `npm install`, and then seed the database with `npm run seed`

+Start the local development environment with `npm run start-dev`

 ## Author